COSBlab/bat-MD/README.md

 * `DATA`: various protocols, python/bash scripts and GROMACS mdp files.

 Inside the first 3 directories, you will find 3 subdirectories, one for each independent run of the RBD/hACE2 complex under study.
-The naming scheme is defined in Table S4 of XXX (reported at the bottom).
-Each of these directories is organized as follows:
+The naming scheme along with some basic information about the simulation is reported in the table at the bottom of this page.
+Each of the directories in the table is organized as follows:
 * `0-TOPO`: initial conformation and topology files in GROMACS format;
 * `1-EQUIL`: run energy minimization and equilibration here.
 Please refer to `README.md` for instructions;
 * `2-PRODUCTION`: run production simulations here.
 Please refer to `README.md` for instructions;